Cookie Settings

 Where should I go in Uganda on a 12-day trip?

 “Most 12-day safaris in Uganda loop through the varied array of national parks and other attractions in the country’s far west.
 This loop can be traveled in a clockwise or anticlockwise direction from Entebbe, a decision that will often rest on gorilla trekking permit availability, especially during busy seasons.
-Working clockwise, a recommended first stop is Lake Mburo National Park, a relatively low-key park inhabited by leopard, giraffe, hippo, zebras and a wide variety of antelope.
+Working clockwise, a recommended first stop is Lake Mburo National Park.
+This relatively low-key park is inhabited by leopard, giraffe, hippo, zebras and a wide variety of antelope.
 From here, continue to the southwest highlands to chill out at Lake Bunyonyi and track gorillas in Bwindi Impenetrable or Mgahinga Gorilla National Parks.
-A good next stop is Queen Elizabeth National Park, where the Ishasha sector is famed for its tree-climbing lions and boat trips on the Kazinga Channel usually provide close-up encounters with elephant, buffalo and hippo.
+A good next stop is Queen Elizabeth National Park, where the Ishasha sector is famed for its tree-climbing lions.
+Boat trips on the Kazinga Channel here usually provide close-up encounters with elephant, buffalo and hippo.
 Heading north from Queen Elizabeth, Kibale National Park harbors a rare wealth of forest primates and is Uganda's premier chimp trekking destination.
-Highlights of the more northerly Murchison Falls National Park are boat trips to the base of the eponymous waterfall or to look for the rare swamp-dwelling shoebill in the delta formed by the Victoria Nile as it flows into Lake Albert.
-On the drive back to Entebbe, stop at Ziwa Rhino Sanctuary to track Uganda's only rhinos on foot (either as a day trip or overnight stay), or divert to the upper Nile near Jinja for white-water rafting.”
+Highlights of the more northerly Murchison Falls National Park are boat trips to the base of the waterfall or to look for the rare swamp-dwelling shoebill in the delta formed by the Victoria Nile as it flows into Lake Albert.
+On the drive back to Entebbe, stop at Ziwa Rhino and Wildlife Ranch to track Uganda's only rhinos on foot (either as a day trip or overnight stay), or divert to the upper Nile near the city of Jinja (on the shore of Lake Victoria) for white-water rafting.”

 2